 - 3.9.7 Where it is evident that a suitable alternative Continuing (Research Contingent) employment position will not be available as set out above at clause 3.9.6, the PASO Employee will be considered for redeployment throughout the University to vacant Suitable Alternative Positions (as described at clause 1.46) as determined by the University that are not research contingent. - 3.9.8 Clauses 3.9.9 and 3.9.10 below do not apply in circumstances where a PASO Employee declines an offer of suitable alternative employment contemplated at clause 3.9.6 and 3.9.7. - 3.9.9 A PASO Employee who is not offered suitable alternative employment contemplated at clause 3.9.6 and 3.9.7 shall be provided a minimum of four weeks' written notice (five weeks' notice if the PASO Employee is over 45 years of age) that the employment will end.
 Efforts to redeploy the PASO Employee to a Suitable Alternative Position contemplated at clause 3.9.7 shall continue throughout the notice period.
-The University may pay the PASO Employee in lieu of all or part of the notice period not worked. - 3.9.10 A PASO Employee whose employment is terminated for reasons set out at clause 3.9.3 will also receive the following severance payment:
+The University may pay the PASO Employee in lieu of all or part of the notice period not worked. - 3.9.10 A PASO Employee whose employment is terminated for reasons set out at clause 3.9.3 will also receive the following redundancy payment:

-Length of Continuous Service Severance payment At least 1 year but less than 2 years 4 weeks' pay At least 2 years but less than 3 years 6 weeks' pay At least 3 years but less than 4 years 7 weeks' pay At least 4 years but less than 5 years 8 weeks' pay At least 5 years but less than 6 years 10 weeks' pay At least 6 years but less than 7 years 11 weeks' pay At least 7 years but less than 8 years 13 weeks' pay At least 8 years but less than 9 years 14 weeks' pay At least 9 years but less than 10 16 weeks' pay years . • At least 10 years 12 weeks' pay
+Length of Continuous Service Redundancy payment At least 1 year but less than 2 years At least 2 years but less than 3 years 6 weeks' pay At least 3 years but less than 4 years 7 weeks' pay At least 4 years but less than 5 years 8 weeks' pay At least 5 years but less than 6 years 10 weeks' pay At least 6 years but less than 7 years 11 weeks' pay At least 7 years but less than 8 years 13 weeks' pay At least 8 years but less than 9 years 14 weeks' pay At least 9 years but less than 10 16 weeks' pay years At least 10 years 12 weeks' pay

-- 3.9.11 For the purpose of clause 3.9.10, "Continuous Service" means service under an unbroken contract of employment and includes any period of leave of absence that does not break service as set out in this Agreement or legislation including a break in service and leave without pay contemplated in this clause 3.9, but does not include any period of: - 3.9.11.1 unauthorised absence; - 3.9.11.2 unpaid leave or unpaid authorised absence other than: - (a) a period of absence due to Community Service Leave; - (b) a period of leave of absence set out elsewhere in the Agreement that provides for continuity of service; or - (c) a period of leave or absence of a kind prescribed in legislation. - 3.9.12 With exception to the provisions set out in this clause 3.9, the PASO Employee will be entitled to the terms and conditions applicable to Continuing employment. - 3.9.13 Termination of employment arising from other reasons not set out in this clause 3.9 will accord with the applicable provision of the Agreement.
+- 3.9.11 For the purpose of clause 3.9.10, "Continuous Service" means service under an unbroken contract of employment and includes any period of leave of absence that does not break service as set out in this Agreement or legislation including a break in service and leave without pay contemplated in this clause 3.9, but does not include any period of: - 3.9.11.1 unauthorised absence; - 3.9.11.2 unpaid leave or unpaid authorised absence other than: - (a) a period of absence due to Community Service Leave; - (b) a period of leave of absence set out elsewhere in the Agreement that provides for continuity of service; or - (c) a period of leave or absence of a kind prescribed in legislation. - 3.9.12 For the purpose of clause 3.9.10, "pay" means Base Salary (as defined in clause 3.2.2). - 3.9.13 With exception to the provisions set out in this clause 3.9, the PASO Employee will be entitled to the terms and conditions applicable to Continuing employment.

+3.9.14 Termination of employment arising from other reasons not set out in this clause 3.9 will accord with the applicable provision of the Agreement.